Silver Grow Project Channel

 Six partner organizations from five European countries – Bulgaria, Finland, Germany, Poland, and Slovenia have cooperated to implement the Erasmus+ project "Silver Grow - career guidance and digital education for enterprise senior workers."

 As part of the Silver Grow project activities in Work Package n°2 - Forum group for exchanging ideas and practices, we conducted comprehensive, in-depth interviews in each partner country with 25 employers and 25 employees, ensuring a thorough understanding of the situation.
+The in-depth interviews aimed to gain a rough insight into the practice of companies in the occupational integration of employees 50+.

 The interview results were summarized in a Synthesis Report.
 It provides initial findings into the challenges, needs, expectations, and barriers in company culture, personnel leadership, personnel management, digital transformation, work organization, health, innovation, and knowledge transfer.
 The Silver Grow partnership will utilize the findings from the in-depth interviews when defining senior workers' support measures.